oleksiikutuzov/flipperzero-flasher-board/README.md

 ![](images/render.png)

 I made this simple board to flash my ESP32 projects.
 It uses the [ESPFlash](https://github.com/SuperHouse/ESPFlash) pinout.
 Flasher has a switch to toggle 3.3V from Flipper Zero if you need to power the device you are flashing from an external power source.
+A PCB thickness of 0.8 mm is recommended to fit with a silicone case.

 ![](images/photo_2.jpg)